ReactiveX/rxjs/CONTRIBUTING.md

 macro performance tests for.

 Other scenarios for macro performance testing may include common end-to-end scenarios from real-world apps.
-If you have a situation in your app where you feal RxJS is performing poorly, please [submit and issue](/ReactiveX/RxJS/issues) and include a minimal code example showing your performance issues.
+If you have a situation in your app where you feel RxJS is performing poorly, please [submit an issue](https://github.com/ReactiveX/rxjs/issues/) and include a minimal code example showing your performance issues.
 We would love to solve perf for your real-world problems and add those tests to our perf test battery.

 Macro performance tests can be run by hosting the root directory with any web server (we use [http-server](https://www.npmjs.com/package/http-server)),